Last Updated on April 6, 2021 by Peter Wood

 In the past few years, 4K video continues to increase in popularity.
 And HDR video is another trend in display technology recently.
 What is HDR video?
 You have to create a video in HDR by yourself?
 The article just shows everything you should know about HDR.

-Before the explanation for HDR video, you should know more detail about HDR or High Dynamic Range of photography first.
+Before explaining the HDR video, you should know more detail about HDR or the High Dynamic Range of photography.
 What is HDR video?
-Usually the HDR video mentioned is a HDR stylish video with a special filter as a post-production.
-But some HDR camera has super cool dual 3D lens or HDRX mode, which is able to shoot for the same stuff with different exposures, and then merges them into a HDR video.
+Usually, the HDR video mentioned is an HDR stylish video with a special filter as post-production.
+But some HDR cameras have a super cool dual 3D lens or HDRX mode, which can shoot for the same stuff with different exposure and merge them into an HDR video.

-If you take it for granted that video HDR is similar as photo HDR, it should be beyond your imagination.
-Actually video HDR is differs from photo HDR in significant ways.
+If you take it for granted that video HDR is similar to photo HDR, it should be beyond your imagination.
+Video HDR differs from photo HDR in significant ways.

-Usually the HDR photographs are taken for static stuff, which will avoid any blur for the merged HDR photograph.
-When you film a HDR video, you cannot use a tripod or make sure the shutter speed between each frame.
+Usually, the HDR photographs taken for static stuff will avoid any blur for the merged HDR photograph.
+When you film an HDR video, you cannot use a tripod to make the shutter speed between each frame.

-HDR video is purely a HDR filter applies to the original video to apply a HDR stylish video.
-HDR videos should be taken as flat as possible, and then the HDR effect is applied to take heavier color grading and processing in post-production.
+HDR video is purely an HDR filter that applies to the original video to an HDR stylish video.
+HDR videos should be taken as flat as possible, and then the HDR effect takes heavier color grading and processing in post-production.

-As for the HDR video merged by dual lens or even shoot by two HDR cameras with different exposure.
-It should be a difficult procedure to set up the HDR cameras to shoot for exactly the same stuff with different exposure.
+HDR video can shoot by dual-lens or even by two HDR cameras with different exposure.
+It is a procedure to set up the HDR cameras to shoot for the same stuff with various photo exposure.

 There are multiple methods to create an HDR video with different exposures.
-You need some special skills and devices.
-Just learn more detail about how to create video in HDR.
+You may need some special skills and devices.
+Just learn more detail about how to create a video in HDR.

 If you need to create an HDR video, a professional HDR camera should be the easiest method.
-The HDR camera support HDRX mode can provide a second, under-exposed frame (known as X Frame) right after the first frame (known as A Frame).
-And then the X Frame is combined with the A Frame in post-production to create an HDR video with an extended dynamic range for color grading.
-Because the videos are commonly recorded in a frame rate of 24 frames per seconds, which might still cause some blurs the output an HDR video.
+The HDR camera support HDRX mode can provide a second, under-exposed frame (known as X Frame) right after the first frame (known as A-Frame).
+And the X Frame is combined with the A-Frame in post-production to create an HDR video with an extended dynamic range for color grading since the videos shot at a frame rate of 24 frames per second might still cause some blurs in the output of an HDR video.

-When you have two HDR cameras, you can also create an HDR video by setting up them differently.
+When you have two HDR cameras, you can also create an HDR video by setting it differently.
 You can use underexposure for one video while overexposure for the other.
-And then pointed them at the same stuff.
-In order to make a perfect HDR video, you should also adjust beam splitter to avoid any visual offset.
+And point them at the same stuff.
+To make a perfect HDR video, you should also adjust the beam splitter to avoid any visual offset.

-Even if you need to apply HDR filter to create a video HDR, it is not an easy procedure.
-You should either use ISO based bracketing method or HDR time lapses to get an HDR video footage first, and then you can edit the captured HDR video footage similar to an HDR video.
+Applying an HDR filter to create a video HDR is not an easy task.
+You should either use the ISO-based bracketing method or HDR time lapses to get HDR video footage first and then you can edit the captured HDR video footage similar to an HDR video.

-HDR time lapses are something that can be captured by almost any DSLR.
-If you’ve got a non-Canon DSLR or want a less hacky intro to HDR video, playing around with HDR time lapses is a great option.
+HDR time-lapses are something shot by almost any DSLR.
+If you’ve got a non-Canon DSLR or want a less hacky intro to HDR video, playing around with HDR time lapses is a good option.

-HDR10 is the first HDR video format and widely supported by all TV brand.
-For HDR video content, HDR10 is also the default HDR format on Untra HD Blu-ray and all OTT video streaming services which include Netflix, Amazon Video and Vudu.
+HDR10 is the first HDR video format supported by all TV brands.
+For HDR video content, HDR10 is also the default HDR format on Ultra HD Blu-ray and all OTT video streaming services, which include Netflix, Amazon Video, and Vudu.
 Moreover, the game consoles like Sony PlayStation4 Slim/Pro and Microsoft Xbox One S/X can handle HDR10 output.

 Dolby Vision is not universally supported HDR video format.
-TV makers like Samsung and Panasonic and movie studio like 20th Century Fox do not support Dolby Vision.
-However, as Dolby Vision is clearly established as the premium HDR format, all premium Ultra HD TV should be with it.
+TV makers like Samsung and Panasonic and movie studios like 20th Century Fox do not support Dolby Vision.
+However, as Dolby Vision established as the premium HDR format, all premium Ultra HD TV should be with it.
 That would make Samsung and Panasonic reconsider the compatibility with Dolby Vision.
-In content support, Ultra HD Blu-rays with Dolby Vision has released since the middle of 2017.
-And most important streaming services like Netflix, Amazon Video and Vudu offer Dolby Vision content.
+In content support, Dolby Vision Ultra HD Blu-rays were debut in the middle of 2017.
+And the most important streaming services like Netflix, Amazon Video, and Vudu offer Dolby Vision content.

 The most mentioned HDR formats would be HDR10 and Dolby Vision.
-Only rarely other two relevant formats are mentioned which is HLG (Hybrid Log Gamma) and Philips/Technicolor SL-HDR1.
+The only two rarely relevant formats are HLG (Hybrid Log-Gamma) and Philips/Technicolor SL-HDR1.
 These two are not widely used as the HDR standard format in the market currently.

-In fact, Netflix and Amazon video would be the first place to look for HDR.
-Most video streaming sites lack HDR content, even on the few that have it, only a handful of shows and movies (much fewer than ones in 4K resolution.) are actually in HDR.
+Netflix and Amazon video would be the first place to look for HDR.
+Most video streaming sites lack HDR content.
+Even on the few that have it, only a handful of shows and movies (much fewer than ones in 4K resolution.) are actually in HDR.
 Please keep in mind all HDR content is 4K, but not all 4K content is HDR.
-Here are all the major places you can find HDR content today.
+Here are all the main places you can find HDR content today.

 Amazon has the most content today among all the streaming services.
 And HDR programming in Amazon will have a little HDR logo with it or one for Dolby Vision.
 You can look for the “Ultra HD” version of the show to find it.
 What you may need would be a Prime subscription or money for individual movies.

-Netflix has less content in HDR right now than Amazon, you can search for “HDR” which may not return all the HDR titles.
+Netflix has less content in HDR right now than Amazon.
+You can search for HDR and may find it does not return all the HDR titles.
 You will need the 4 Screen Netflix plan to get the HDR content.

-YouTube, which is the most popular streaming video service on the web, is the latest on this list to support HDR.
-The service offers just a couple of HDR videos right now, although you can find plenty of videos labeled HDR on YouTube (actually most of them are not HDR video).
-Since any creator can upload HDR video to YouTube, it may not easy to identify if it is real HDR video or not currently.
+YouTube, the most popular streaming video service on the web, is the latest on this list to support HDR.
+The service offers just a couple of HDR videos right now, although you can find plenty of videos labeled HDR on YouTube (most of them are not HDR videos).
+Since any creator can upload HDR video to YouTube, it may not be easy to identify if it is a real HDR video or not currently.

-Besides HDR video, if you want to add HDR effect to your photos, you can try a simple and advanced HDR photo editor which can turn your photo into HDR photography.
-This professional HDR software can offer HDR parameter setting, support RAW and JPEG formats taken by most types of DSLR cameras or smartphones and more.
+Besides HDR video, if you want to add HDR effect to your photos, you can try a simple and advanced WidsMob HDR which can turn your photo into HDR photography.
+This professional HDR software can offer HDR parameter setting and support RAW and JPEG formats taken by most types of DSLR cameras or smartphones, and more.
 Learn from the following video tutorial to add HDR effects to your photo or edit HDR photography.